fiefdx/LitePipeline/README.md

 A distributed pipeline system, based on Python3, tornado, venv-pack, pyinstaller.

-All code based on Python3, do not use Python2!
+All code based on Python3, do not use Python2!, no windows support currently.

 It still under development, so, maybe have some bugs or not stable enough!

 # Conceptions

-1. manager: the central node of the cluster, manage all deployed applications, moniter tasks's status.
+1. manager(litemanager): the central node of the cluster, manage all deployed applications, moniter tasks's status.

-2. node: the worker node of the cluster, execute task's action, update action's result/status to manager.
+2. node(litenode): the worker node of the cluster, execute task's action, update action's result/status to manager.

 3. client(litepipeline): the command line tool for communicate with the cluster.